- ABOUT US

 Must, if shortlisted for the 2nd round of judging, be the same work previously submitted as a digital image.

-For the adult competition, must not exceed 153cms x 153cms (including the frame) and must not project more than 30cms from the wall.
+For the adult exhibition, must not exceed 153cms x 153cms (including the frame) and must not project more than 30cms from the wall.

-For the Children's competition, must not exceed 50cms x 50cms (including the frame, if applicable) and must not project more than 30cms from the wall.
+For the Children's exhibition, must not exceed 50cms x 50cms (including the frame, if applicable) and must not project more than 30cms from the wall.

 Work made up of more than one piece, such as a diptych or triptych, must also be no larger than the above measurements, in total, when displayed on the wall (including any frames).

-The artist must state the sale price of the work on the submission form and this should include VAT (if he/she is VAT registered).
+The artist (excluding children) must state the sale price of the work on the submission form and this should include VAT (if he/she is VAT registered).
 This price will be listed in the catalogue and on our website.
-For Children and Moving Image, a price is optional.

 Where applicable, all work must be for sale.
 It is strongly recommended that the work is strategically priced in accordance with market value and NOT artificially overpriced.
-The spirit of the competition and the exhibition(s) is that all works are for sale at sensible prices so allowing the public to acquire and collect works of art.
-Adult work that is not for sale cannot be entered into this competition.
-The maximum price for adults works is £20,000 and for the Children's competition is £300.
-Remember we receive 50% of the price if a work is sold, and give 5% to a Childrens’ Art Charity.
+The spirit of the prize and the exhibition(s) is that all works are for sale at sensible prices so allowing the public to acquire and collect works of art.
+Adult work that is not for sale cannot be entered into this exhibition.
+The maximum price for adults works is £20,000.
+Remember we receive 40% of the price if a work is sold.

-SECOND STAGE JUDGING (NOT APPLICABLE FOR THE CHILDREN'S COMPETITION OR MOVING IMAGE)
+SECOND STAGE JUDGING (NOT APPLICABLE FOR THE CHILDREN'S PRIZE)

 Works shortlisted for the second judging must be sent by the dates given in the diary under 'Competition Info'.
 This information will also be given to you in full in your letter advising that your work has been shortlisted; artwork submitted late will not be able to be judged.
 An email will be sent confirming whether a work has been accepted or not at which time collection dates will be available for those works not selected, you will be also able to check your submission area on the website for these results.

-Unselected works must be collected by the date in the confirmation email and or on our key dates on our website, the competition has no storage other than the works selected for the exhibition NOTE failure to collect your work on time may result in your work being destroyed or sold to recoup any costs involved with storage.
+Unselected works must be collected by the date in the confirmation email and or on our key dates on our website, the prize has no storage other than the works selected for the exhibition.
+NOTE failure to collect your work on time may result in your work being destroyed or sold to recoup any costs involved with storage.

 If your work has been shortlisted it will be offered for sale on our website under ‘Galleries’, from the day of shortlisting (round 1 of judging) until further notice.
-Children’s and Moving Image works will be available online from the first day of the NOA17 Winter exhibition.
+Children’s works will be available online from the first day of the exhibition.
 If you prefer your work not to be shown in our online Gallery (shortlisted and exhibited works only) you will need to opt out.

 Please Note: you are requested to let us know immediately by telephone 07986 697 693 or email [email protected] if your work becomes unavailable for sale in any Gallery so that we may update the website accordingly.

-All unsold works must be collected by the date in the confirmation email and or on our key dates on our website, the competition has no storage facilities.
+All unsold works must be collected by the date in the confirmation email and or on our key dates on our website, the organisation has no storage facilities.

 NOTE failure to collect your work on time may result in your work being destroyed or sold to recoup any costs involved with storage.